 Also known as a statement of earnings or Wage and Tax Statement, the W-2 Form indicates the total gross earnings of an employee.
-The W-2 also shows the employee's Social Security earnings, Medicare earnings, federal taxes and state taxes withheld from wages over the previous year.
+It also shows the employee's Social Security earnings, Medicare earnings and federal and state taxes withheld from wages over the previous year.

 Payroll Register and W-2 Preparation

-Employer Information Needed
+Required Employer Information

-When preparing a large number of W-2 tax forms, some employers will also add a control number to help in processing and tracking.
-Most payroll preparation software programs will have the option to add this number to the tax forms.
+When preparing a large number of W-2 tax forms, some employers add a control number to help with processing and tracking.
+Most payroll preparation software programs have the option to add this number to the tax forms.

 Box 1 includes total wages, tips and any other type of compensation earned during the previous year.
 Corresponding boxes will include any other amounts to be withheld.